Admission to the Master Archaeology programme;

 Before the start of the internship, you will write a feasible work proposal, which has to be approved by the course coordinator and internship provider before the internship can take place.

-However, it is also essential that you learn to make your own decisions.
-You will critically reflect upon the practical activities, and place these in a wider comparative framework (be it theoretically, methodologically or regionally), as well as contextualise the importance of the activities, and evaluate how this experience affects your own development in the chosen field.
-This will be part of the requirements for the internship report.
+An essential aspect is learning to make your own decisions.
+Thus, for the report, you will critically reflect upon your practical activities and place these in a wider comparative framework (be it theoretically, methodologically or regionally), as well as contextualise the importance of the activities, and evaluate how this experience affects your own development in the chosen field.

-Practical training of at least 15 working days in a professional context.
+Practical training of at least thirty working days in a professional context.

-Ability to write a feasible work plan, containing a methodological framework, clear research questions, and a demonstration of how to operationalise the research questions;
+Ability to write a feasible work plan, containing a methodological framework, clear research questions, and a demonstration of how to approach the research questions;

 Learning how to apply advanced practical skills, including a critical interpretation and view on the chosen methods (if applicable to your internship);

 Ability to understand and critically review the relevance of archaeology, museums, and heritage in present-day society;

 Ability to understand and critically review the legal and social context and obligations of a project, company, municipality, governmental agency or museum;